 Jaipur Rugs is one of India's largest manufacturers of hand-knotted rugs.
-Headquartered in Jaipur, the company's operations span across over 20 branches, six states and 600.
+Headquartered in Jaipur, the company's operations span across over 20 branches, six states and 600 villages.
 Based on the principles of equity, empathy and dignity, the company has transformed into a globally-conscious brand connecting 40,000 artisans, with clients across 40 countries.
 Company director Yogesh Chaudhary speaks to Fibre2Fashion about perfecting the timeless art of handmade rugs.

 What is your growth story since you began?